February 15, 2023 | by Sam Dreyer, Product Manager, Med Tech at Level Ex

 Timeframe: 2 days

-In many cases, you will know many of these Level Ex experts because they have been part of the process leading up to when you decided to work with us—and they likewise will already be familiar with your product and business.
+In many cases, you will know these Level Ex experts because they have been part of the process leading up to the project kick-off—and they likewise will already be familiar with your product and business.

 All that’s required on your end is to identify the subject matter experts on your team who will bring their deep knowledge base and experience to the table.